Introduction to the Inquiry Team

 Claire Soper

-Claire Soper is Co-Secretary and Head of Policy for the Inquiry.
+Claire Soper is Policy and Engagement Director and Deputy Secretary to the Inquiry.
 She is responsible for the development and implementation of policy and external engagement.

 Claire worked in local government before moving to the independent Mortonhall Baby Ashes Investigation and then the National Infant Cremation Investigation.
-Prior to joining the Inquiry, she worked on the development and implementation of a statutory redress scheme for survivors of historical child abuse in care in Scotland.
+Before joining the Inquiry she worked on the development and implementation of a statutory redress scheme for survivors of historical child abuse in care in Scotland.

 Counsel to the Inquiry